 Four-star hotels can go for as little as $55 per night, and you could eat like royalty for $10.
 A $75/day budget will get you far in Bangkok, and allow you to do all the “perks” like daily massages, an elephant encounter, etc.

 You name it, and Bangkok will put you in it and take you around.
 The mass transit system consists of the Skytrain and BMTA buses (above ground), the Metro (underground) and Express Boats (river and canals).
 There are also river taxis, car taxis, motorbike taxis, and the famed tuk-tuks.
 If taking a taxi, make them use the meter.
 If they refuse, get in the next one.
 If taking a tuk-tuk, agree on a price before getting in.
-Both are notorious for ripping off tourist.
+Both are notorious for ripping off tourists.
 And for God’s sake, if a tuk-tuk driver tells you the Grand Palace is “closed today,” tell him to take you there anyway.
 He’s lying, and if you believe him, you’ll be on a “tour” and in his buddy’s rug/gem shop in no time.

 - Kanchanaburi is the location of the Bridge over the River Kwai.
 (2 hours from Bangkok)

-- Nakhon Pathom is Thailand’s oldest city.
-(1 hour from Bangkok)
+- Nakhon Pathom is Thailand’s oldest city (1 hour from Bangkok)

 - A trip to the island of Koh Chang is an easy bus/ferry ride away and would be a great weekend trip from Bangkok